blackducksoftware/build-info-gradle/README.md

 }
 ```

-If you have created the output in /any/directory/of/your/choosing, you can deploy to the Hub with the following:
+You can specify your Hub configuration (if you created the output in /any/directory/of/your/choosing) as follows:
 ```
 deployHubOutput {
   outputDirectory = "/any/directory/of/your/choosing"